Caffrey-Hill/event-photo-gallery/README.rst

 Requirements
 ------------

-Required packages include: Flask, Flask-SQLAlchemy, Flask-Login, and piexif
+Required packages include: Flask, Flask-SQLAlchemy, Flask-Login

 How to run
 -------------